Novelty Search in Representational Space for Sample Efficient Exploration: Introduction

 One important element of our exploration algorithm is that we take a Model Predictive Control (MPC) approach \citep{Garcia1989ModelPC} and perform actions only after our model is sufficiently accurate (and hence ensure an accurate novelty heuristic).
 Through this training scheme, our agent is also able to learn a meaningful representation of its state space in a sample-efficient manner.
+The code with all experiments is available \footnote{\url{https://github.com/taodav/nsrs}}.